 A chainsaw with a dull blade is dangerous and inefficient.
-In this article, we will go over the process of sharpening your chainsaw blade using a mounted or bench-mounted file, as well as the process of angle gauging to ensure you are setting your saw at the optimal cutting angle.
+In this article, we will go over the process of How to Use a Chainsaw Sharpener with mounted or bench-mounted file, as well as the process of angle gauging to ensure you are setting your saw at the optimal cutting angle.

 Before You Start: Safety First!

-Before you start sharpening or adjusting your chainsaw, remember the safety tips below.
+Before you start sharpening or adjusting your chainsaw, remember the safety tips which are very necessary in how to use a chainsaw sharpener .
 Chainsaws are extremely powerful tools that can cause serious injury if misused.
 When operating a chainsaw, wear protective clothing such as leather gloves, boots, long pants, and chaps.
 Make sure your fence line is clear, so no one walks into it accidentally.
 Check and make sure anyone in the vicinity is out of the area you intend to work in before starting your saw.

 Mounted or Bench Mount File